|7 Min. Read||Evan Kramer||February 23, 2023|

 So, what does this mean during a recession?
 With some laws opening companies up to lawsuits, the cost of not translating your content properly could be disastrous.
 Luckily, a concierge-level translation partner like MotionPoint has the expertise and global knowledge to ensure that your company can thrive in new markets.

 The translation process is a mix of people and technology.
 It takes a lot of human power and labor to keep the process running smoothly internally, and this means that it costs a lot of money.
 On top of that, you will require intuitive translation technology.
 This is why the beginning stages of the translation and localization process is so expensive.
 If you're not investing in the right resources just to cut costs, your quality will suffer.

-Outsourcing in the early stages of translation is a fraction of the cost.
-If you don't know what you're getting into, you may think you'll save money during a recession by doing translations in-house, but that is just not the case.
-By working with a company like MotionPoint, you don't have to burden your existing team and you will save up to 60% on human translation costs.
+Partnering in the early stages of translation is a fraction of the cost.
+If you don’t know what you’re getting into, you may think you’ll save money during a recession by doing translations in-house, but that is just not the case.
+Luckily, MotionPoint’s new Adaptive Translation™ makes partnering easy by unburdening your existing team and saving you up to 60% on human translation costs.

 With many companies undergoing tighter budgets and staff shortages, now is the time to provide the best locally relevant user experiences to customers.
-Maximize your budget and return on investment by outsourcing your localization efforts.
+Maximize your budget and return on investment by working with a localization expert.
 And yes, a recession is the perfect time to do this!

 Your best bet for achieving high-quality translation, even if not in high quantity, is to work with a company that uses an effective mix of human and machine technology.
-The only way to get concierge-level translation and localization services that are top-quality and fair cost is to outsource your needs to a company like MotionPoint.
+The only way to get concierge-level translation and localization services that are top-quality and fair cost is to partner with a company like MotionPoint.
 Reach out to us today to learn more.